 Accommodation in the Stelvio area

 I already mentioned a few huts in the area (Garibaldi, Tibet, Livrio), but there are several hotels directly at the pass.
 This is a ski-area all year round, therefore there are many places where you can stay.
-You can also rent flats and houses in all the valleys around.
+I have a very good experience with Booking. com.
+They also offer fully furnished apartments and houses.
+I have used their services many times in the past and can fully recommend them.

 I hope you have enjoyed this text and photos.
 If you are in this area, do not miss the opportunity to visit Gavia pass which is only about 200 meters lower and it is also one of the greatest passes in the Alps.
 If you have any question please leave them in the comment box below.